 - Clean objects that you handle frequently with disinfectants.

-- To protect yourself with a mask: If you are caring for a sick person with a suspected coronavirus infection, an N95 mask will protect you much better than a surgical mask, which gives very limited protection.
+- Using a mask when caring for a sick person: If the sick person might have coronavirus, an N95 respirator mask (without valves) will protect much better than a surgical or cloth mask, which gives very limited protection.
 To use an N95 properly:

 - Clean your hands with an alcohol-based hand rub or soap and water, then cover your mouth and nose with the mask, making sure there are no gaps between your face and the mask.

 - Do not touch the mask while wearing it, and replace it with a new one if it becomes damp.

 - When working with sick people, it is best not to use a simple cloth instead of a mask.
 The cloth will get damp from your breath, making it easier for the contagious droplets from outside to pass to you.